0xFacet/FIPs/FIPS/fip-1.md

 #### Halving Schedule

 Currently the FCT issuance rate halves every 2,628,000 blocks (approximately every year).
+However, to future-proof against upcoming changes to Ethereum's slot time (from 12 seconds to 6 seconds), this FIP doubles the halving period to 5,256,000 blocks.
+This ensures halvings will continue to occur approximately yearly even after the L1 transition.
 With this FIP, halvings occur when the total minted FCT supply crosses specific thresholds, irrespective of the number of elapsed blocks, though, if the mechanism works as intended, halvings should continue to occur yearly.

 * **Thresholds:**
   * 1st Halving: 50% of Total Supply.